- About Us

 The Low Silver Trail is an advanced form of the Blue Trail.
 It mirrors the Blue Trail, but it is a little higher and longer.
 The Low Silver Trail head also is behind the Windmill at the Mountain Man Camp.
 The most popular part of the Low Silver Trail runs up a watershed and cuts to the north into Hidden Valley.
 The trail after the valley is a definite “Kodak moment.”
 Be careful on your way down to the hidden spring just below Needle Rock.

 The highest on the property.
 The trailhead is just below Tricky Gap on the Whiskey Bottle Tank side along the Black Trail.
 There is an initial climb and some rolling hills as you pass near the Radio Tower and the Beginning of Million Dollar Canyon.
 The view on both sides is spectacular as you cruise along the 6500 ft.+ plateau.
 Million Dollar Canyon and Dead Man’s Canyon run along each side.
 The first descent leads down to Bear Trap; I’ll bet you can tell why.
 The second part of the down starts at the Columns and leads to the Plane Crash, with final down ending up in the bottom of Million Dollar Canyon.
-It’s easy hiking out of the canyon to the ranch road if you have permission to cross the Lower Ranch.
+It’s easy hiking out of the canyon to the ranch road.
 The only other way out is by way of the Orange Trail.
-Million Dollar Canyon is a stagnate oven in the afternoon, so good planning and an early start is a must.
+Million Dollar Canyon can become quiet warm in the afternoon, so good planning and an early start is a must.
 The White Trail is a long seven miles, so be sure to take plenty of water and lots of pictures.

 LOWER WHITE TRAIL